 We guide our clients through identifying how their emotions, behaviours, body and thought patterns are interconnected and can influence their health outcomes.
 Our psychologists are experienced in assisting individuals to move from a low level of functioning, through to thinking about reinvesting in their lives and preparing for employment – to taking the actions required to return to work and re-engage in life.

 We’re highly skilled in the area of assisting individuals with chronic pain and illness with injury acceptance, trauma and providing high quality treatment within various schemes and systems.

-For physical injuries, our psychologists collaborate with Altius Group exercise physiologists who draw on their Recovery and Wellness Initiative (RAWI).
+For physical injures, our psychologists collaborate with Altius Group Exercise Physiologists who draw on their Recovery and Wellness Initiative (RAWI).
 This multidisciplinary approach helps the client to overcome physical health problems and reduced functioning often associated with a mental health disorder and adjustment to injury.
-This best practice approach is best for patients who have a more complex presentation, have a severe injury or are reaching three months without a return to work.
+The program also recognises the benefits of exercise as a mood enhancer and an effective antidepressant in treating mild and moderate depression.

 Mind Movement was awarded ABA 100 Winner for Innovation in Service Delivery (2018).
 Program participants report improvements to their overall wellbeing, including increased general activity levels, social engagement and improvements to their mood.
 Participants achieved significant improvement in pre and post program scores across measures of depression, anxiety, stress (DASS-21) and measures of wellbeing.

 The Mind Movement program is a Psychological Therapy that integrates treatments to provide a holistic client-centred care approach for individuals suffering from psychological disorders, such as PTSD, anxiety, depression and chronic pain.
 Often clients with trauma (PTSD), traumatic injury and pain related issues experience both psychological distress and a decline in their physical health.